© WFP/Nguyenduc Hoang

 Nutrition

 WFP supports the national health system in the prevention and management of moderate acute malnutrition.
-Projects include strengthening national capacities to enhance the availability, accessibility and consumption of fortified foods; enhancing programmatic efforts through research on food security and nutrition; and developing a Social Behaviour Change Communication strategy to improve dietary practices.
+Projects include strengthening national capacities to improve the availability, accessibility, and consumption of fortified foods; strengthening programmatic efforts through research on food security and nutrition; and conducting social behaviour change communication campaigns to improve dietary practices.
 The Scaling Up Nutrition Business Network was launched in 2019 to increase private sector engagement in nutrition-related solutions.

 School feeding